nazmulidris/places-api-poc/README.md

 ### Snackbar theming
-With the current implementation of the Design Support lib (and the Material Design Components AndroidX library) there's a [bug in Snackbar](https://issuetracker.google.com/issues/37120757) that hardcodes the background and text colors, instead of inheriting them from the current theme.
+With the current implementation of the Design Support lib (and the Material Design Components AndroidX library) there's a [🕷 bug in Snackbar](https://issuetracker.google.com/issues/37120757) that hardcodes the background and text colors, instead of inheriting them from the current theme.
 This is planned to be addressed in the future with the [revamp of theming](http://tinyurl.com/yb5equps) coming soon in Material Design Components (AndroidX library).